 UP Open University is the pioneer institution in distance education and open learning in the Philippines.
 While its base of operations is in Los Baños, Laguna, it is basically a virtual university—providing quality education to students in the country and abroad who are not able to attend conventional colleges and universities due to personal or professional constraints.
 At the UP Open University, students learn at their own pace and convenience.
 It has ten learning centers with 19 testing centers all over the country.
 For its students abroad, it has a virtual learning center to address their academic concerns.
 Examinations for these students, meanwhile, are either administered online or in the Philippine Consulates.

 UP Baguio is the youngest constituent university in the UP System, only attaining its status in 2002.
 It is a leading institution in the areas of science and mathematics, social sciences, and the humanities in Northern Philippines.
 Through its research arm, the Cordillera Studies Center, UP Baguio contributes to higher education by focusing on the preservation of the cultural traditions of the Cordilleras, Northern Luzon, and Cagayan Valley.

 UP Cebu, formerly one of the UP Visayas campuses, became an autonomous college under the UP Office of the President in September 2010.
 Autonomy was granted to better serve the needs of its region—a region that is aggressively asserting itself as an area for direct and foreign investments.
 This is why its focus is on the strengthening of its information technology and business programs.
-UP Cebu’s current status as an autonomous college will serve as a transition period to eventually becoming a constituent university of the UP System.
+In 2016, UP Cebu was declared a constituent university of the UP System.